ESMA Securitisation Reporting

 - • Track template changes proactively

-For related context on securitization structures, see our Securitization Fundamentals guide.
+For related context on securitisation structures, see our Securitisation Fundamentals guide.
 For understanding the waterfall mechanics that investor reports must explain, explore our Waterfall Structures deep dive.

 Further Reading